The Art of Shu Embroidery: A Timeless Treasure of Chinese Culture

 Wu Xueqiang not only taught Wang Xia various complex embroidery techniques: double-sided embroidery, irregular shape and color embroidery, etc., but also let her understand and master the entire process of completing a piece of Shu embroidery work: designing the embroidery pattern – drawing the pattern – stretching the fabric – threading – embroidering – mounting.

 Each link in this process requires one to ponder and practice in order to achieve perfection.
-Taking the most classic Shu embroidery fish as an example, this is the most basic test for Sichuan embroidery craftsmen – “often, the master will decide whether to teach you the embroidery technique of the fish according to your level and attitude”.
+Taking the most classic Shu embroidery fish as an example, this is the most test for Sichuan embroidery craftsmen – “often, the master will decide whether to teach you the embroidery technique of the fish according to your level and attitude”.
 The embroidery process of the Sichuan embroidery fish is also extremely delicate and complex.

 Before picking up the needle, many tasks have already begun.
 Firstly, it is necessary to observe the number, size and position of the fish in the embroidery pattern in order to carry out the wiring.
 Generally, at least eight colors are needed for a fish, and even more colors are required for larger fish.
 Next, it is necessary to determine the direction of the fish's body and the embroidery position of each color on the fabric.
 There are many details to consider, such as “how much does each color account for, what is the state of each fish, such as whether it is wagging its tail or not, the color distribution of each fish fin, and the positioning of the fish's eyes”.

 Only by planning all of this in advance can the embroidery work begin, and the real test has not stopped here.
 Shu embroidery uses Si (丝) as the unit of thread, with 16 Si in a single strand of thread.
-During embroidery, it is often necessary to determine how many Si to use in a particular area based on the actual situation.
+During embroidery, it is often necessary to determine how many Si to use in a particular based on the actual situation.
 For example, when embroidering fish eyes, in order to increase the brightness and texture of the eyes, only single Si can be used to embroider slowly.
 Separating a single Si from a strand of thread, and then threading it into a fine needle eye, is a challenge that many people cannot achieve.
 It tests not only patience, but also a long-lasting determination.

 Presenting the most complex works with the simplest techniques